bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 ### Requirements

-* Protocol confusion: Neither party has any influence over the bytes emitted by the other party.
+* Protocol confusion attack: Neither party has any influence over the bytes emitted by the other party.
-* Privacy: A third party must not be able to determine which of two cTLS templates was in use on a given connection, if both templates use this extension.
+* Privacy: A third party without access to the template cannot tell whether two connections are using the same pseudorandom cTLS template, or two different pseudorandom cTLS templates.
 * Ossification risk: Every byte sent on the underlying transport is pseudorandom to an observer who does not know the cTLS template.
 * Efficiency: Zero size overhead and minimal CPU cost.
+Support for servers with many cTLS templates, when appropriately constructed.

 ### Non-requirements

-* Efficient support for demultiplexing on servers that use many distinct cTLS templates.
+* Efficient support for demultiplexing arbitrary cTLS templates.
 * Addressing information leakage in the length and timing of transmissions.

 # The Pseudorandom Extension